Logo

 Cold Wallet vs. Hardware Signer: Key Differences

-A hardware signer can host many accounts, each of which can be kept “cold.”
-The moment a specific account connects to a dApp or signs a smart contract approval, that account stops being cold—even if other accounts on the same device remain offline-only.
+A hardware signer can host multiple accounts, and those accounts can be kept “cold” if they never connect to dApps or sign smart-contract approvals.
+Once a specific account connects to a dApp or signs an approval, that particular account stops being cold, even if other accounts on the same device remain offline-only.

 Hot vs. Cold Wallets: What Changes?

-A hot wallet (software wallet) holds keys on an internet-connected device, which is vulnerable to malware, phishing overlays, and network exploits that can trick you into signing a bad transaction.
+A hot wallet holds keys on an internet-connected device, which is exposed to malware, phishing overlays, and network attacks that can trick you into signing the wrong transaction.

 Wallet TypeInternet ConnectivitySecurity LevelTypical Use CaseRisks